gitmhd/QuickTodo/README.md

 # QuickTodo Chrome Extension

-A lightweight Chrome extension for listing and managing your todo(s).
+A lightweight extension that helps you to list your to-do while surfing the internet so you can track your works on the internet.

 ## Features